Top 10 Best Stranger Things Characters

 I really thought he was going to be a goner in Season 4.
 I'm hoping he makes it through Season 5!

-Eleven Eleven is a fictional character of the Netflix science fiction horror series Stranger Things.
+Eleven is a fictional character in the Netflix science fiction horror series Stranger Things.
 She is portrayed by Millie Bobby Brown.
+Eleven has psychokinetic abilities and plays a central role in uncovering the mysteries of the Upside Down.

 Eleven was really adorable in Season 1, and I still love her for the most part.
 I loved how she helped Billy and felt sorry for him.
 Holding his hand and touching his cheek was heartwarming.
 She and Billy, in almost every scene together, were on the verge of tears.
 I think El had a crush on him.
 Mike would have definitely been jealous of Billy because of the scenes he and El had together.